-The main bar area, retaining some Barclay's signage, leads to a dining space and then to the large Rankin Room used to show big-screen sports events.
+The main bar area, retaining some Barclay's signage, leads to a dining space and then to the Rankin Room which shows big-screen sports events.

 Listed status: Not listed

-This is a Victorian pub that still retains numerous fittings from a good quality inter-war refurbishment.
+This is a Victorian pub that still retains its three-room layout.

 A large Victorian building of brick (red at the front and brown at the rear) and stone with claret tiling on the Bickley Street ground floor side.
 Originally the Foresters Arms, in the inter-war period it was subject to a quality refurbishment carried out by Barclays Perkins & Co.
 Ltd. Anchor Brewery of Southwark.
 It was rescued from an uncertain future in 2009 by Antic, who renamed the pub and carried out changes to aid the food trade including creating an open kitchen.
 However, much remains of the inter-war refit in what is now three large rooms.